Graph Energy Matching: Transport-Aligned Energy-Based Modeling for Graph Generation: Introduction

 However, Energy Matching formulations operate in continuous spaces and rely on time-indexed dynamics defined over ambient continuous domains.
 This approach does not naturally extend to discrete spaces, where generation fundamentally requires discrete sampling characterized by abrupt, local state transitions rather than continuous trajectories.
 This highlights the need for a new framework enabling high-quality graph generation while explicitly capturing the relative likelihood structure, thus recovering the compositional and constraint-handling advantages of \glspl{ebm}.

-\begin{mdframed}[hidealllines=true,backgroundcolor=BurntOrange!8] \paragraph{Contributions.} We introduce \glsadd{gem}\emph{\gls{gem}}, a novel discrete energy-based generative model for graphs, achieving molecular graph generation quality that matches or surpasses leading discrete diffusion approaches.
-Beyond unconditional sampling, the explicitly learned distribution over graphs enables \gls{gem} to incorporate compositional constraints at inference time and facilitates the computation of geodesics between graphs.
+\begin{mdframed}[hidealllines=true,backgroundcolor=BurntOrange!8] \paragraph{Contributions.} We introduce \glsadd{gem}\emph{\gls{gem}}, a novel discrete energy-based generative model for graphs, achieving molecular graph generation quality that matches or surpasses leading discrete diffusion approaches on most reported metrics.
+Beyond unconditional sampling, the learned relative-likelihood structure enables \gls{gem} to incorporate compositional constraints at inference time and facilitates the computation of geodesics between graphs.

 We leverage a \gls{jko}-style transport map optimization perspective to define (i) a transport-aligned discrete proposal to rapidly move towards high-probability graphs, and (ii) a discrete mixing proposal that efficiently explores the learned data geometry through local graph edits. \gls{gem} provides a principled pathway toward solving limitations of energy-based discrete graph generation, paving the way for their broader applicability. \end{mdframed}